How to Install Apache Web Server on Amazon Linux 2

 Specify rules for HTTP and HTTPS Web traffic from anywhere like above.

 Step 5: Verify the Installation

-Click on open address and you should be able to see the tomcat default page like below.
+Click on the open address and you should be able to see the Apache default page below.

-Note: You can see change in IP in above and below screen.
-The reason is, I stopped and started my instance so public IP changed.
-For you both of this should remain same.
+Note: You can see changes in IP on the above and below screens.
+The reason is, that I stopped and started my instance so the public IP changed.
+For you, both of these should remain the same.

-Feel free to ask me in comment if you have questions.
+Feel free to ask me in a comment if you have questions.

 Step 6: Customize the web page